Flissd1795/DoubleFeature/README.md

 # Overview

-FocusFinder is a web application used to showcase locations around the UK which would be ideal spots to study, for students looking for places to work away from home.
-The user can search for locations by name or address, bookmark locations, mark them as visited, review them, gain achievements and suggest new locations to be added.
+DoubleFeature is a single-player game where the aim is to race against the clock to name as many films as you can that each link together by cast member or director.
+The player can only use each film once and can only use the same link three times.

 # Tech Stack
 React, JavaScript, HTML, CSS, Jest, Vitest, Render.